utkarsha30/weather-app/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more information on this project connect me via email: msutkarsha@gmail.com